kalviumcommunity/S72_Vaibhav_NullOrigin_GenAI/README.md

 # NullOrigin - AI World & Lore Generator

 An advanced AI-powered tool that generates rich, immersive fictional worlds and lore using Chain of Thought reasoning.
-Built with Node.js and modern AI technologies, this application helps writers, game developers, and worldbuilders create cohesive and detailed fantasy or sci-fi settings through structured AI prompting.
+Built with python and modern AI technologies, this application helps writers, game developers, and worldbuilders create cohesive and detailed fantasy or sci-fi settings through structured AI prompting.

 ## Features